 2. The Master can independently analyse and solve complex mathematical problems.

-He/she can find, execute and interpret an adequate solving method.
+The Master can find, execute and interpret an adequate solving method.

 3.The Master can correctly report scientifically.

-He/she can write a correct mathematical text (with sufficient attention to the symbols and definitions used).
+The Master can write a correct mathematical text (with sufficient attention to the symbols and definitions used).

 4. The Master has acquired the attitude of lifelong learning.

-He/she is able to find and use mathematical and technical literature as well as other information sources that are relevant when writing a mathematical text or report.
+The Master is able to find and use mathematical and technical literature as well as other information sources that are relevant when writing a mathematical text or report.

 He/she has acquired the attitude to keep abreast of the main developments and breakthroughs in mathematics.

 5. The Master of Teaching masters specialized theoretical and practical knowledge, skills and attitudes that support the basic competences of teachers as formulated in the "Decision of the Flemish Government of 8 June 2018 concerning the basic competences of teachers", pedagogically as well as with regards to the teaching methodology.